Epidural Anesthesia: Effects on Analgesia and other Clinical Outcomes

 Effects on Nociception

-The placement of an epidural catheter into the epidural space allows the continuous infusion of local anesthetic, resulting in a long-lasting reduction of nociceptive input.
+The placement of an epidural catheter into the epidural space allows the continuous infusion of local anesthetic, thus offering long-lasting pain control.
 The coverage follows a dermatomal distribution: a band of reduced sensation is produced.
 The more local anesthetic is injected, the more coverage can be achieved.
-The blockade of nociceptive input at the nerve root level results in very potent pain reduction.
+The blockade of spinal nerves in the epidural space at the nerve root level can offer very potent pain reduction.

 Sympatholysis